Paralegal Course Descriptions

 LEGAL 282: Electronic Discovery and Digital Evidence

-Credits: 3.0This course addresses special litigation issues encountered by legal professionals when electronic evidence is critical to the resolution of cases.
-Thelegal foundations of electronic discovery (eDiscovery)are examined.
-Emphasis is placed on legal project management skills, and students are trained on using Relativity eDiscovery software to review and manage complex electronic evidence.
-This course helps students to prepare for an optional Relativity certification exam, which provides a marketable credential to law firms, vendors, and other eDiscovery employers.
-Recommendcompletion of LEGAL 205or instructorpermission.
+Credits: 3.0This course examines the special litigation issues encountered when electronically stored evidence (ESI) is critical to resolving a case.
+The foundations of electronic discovery (eDiscovery) and legal project management are covered.
+Students receive training on an industry-standard eDiscovery platform and learn to process, review, tag, and produce electronic documents as part of a lawsuit or investigation.
+This course helps students prepare for entry-level eDiscovery jobs.
+Students may elect to take an eDiscovery certification exam, unaffiliated with Edmonds College, which can provide a marketable credential to law firms, vendors, and other eDiscovery employers.
+Prerequisite: Completion of or concurrent enrollment in LEGAL 205 or instructor permission.

 Course Level Objectives

-- Summarize the key Sedona Conference principles and decisions, as well as legal ethics and other best practices as they pertain to e-discovery.
+- Summarize the fundamental Sedona Conference principles and decisions and the legal ethics and best practices relating to eDiscovery.

-- Explain the Federal Rules of Civil Procedure (FRCP) as they pertain to e-discovery, including metadata, sanctions, privacy, jurisdiction, litigation holds, data collection, and meet and confer conferences.
+- Explain the Federal Rules of Civil Procedure (FRCP) covering eDiscovery matters, including metadata, sanctions, privacy, jurisdiction, litigation holds, data collection, and meet and confer conferences.

-- Utilize the industry standard e-discovery platform (Relativity) by working as an end user to set up detailed searches and reports, review documents, and handle a quality control (QC) round.
+- Understand how to use an industry standard eDiscovery platform by working as an end user to set up detailed searches and reports, review documents, and handle a quality control (QC) round.

-- Describe how the various Relativity software features help to streamline litigation workflows.
+- Describe how an eDiscovery platform's various software features help streamline litigation workflows.

-- Demonstrate problem-solving and critical, analytical thinking skills within the context of evaluating e-discovery practical issues.
+- Demonstrate problem-solving and analytical thinking skills in evaluating eDiscovery issues.

 LEGAL 291: Legal Internship